sdg002/AnyDotnetStuff/ci-cd-stages-demo/notes.md

 ## What do we want to achieve ?

 - 1 master YAML which is the foundation for the one and only 1 build and release pipeline
-- Split into stages (BUILD and DEV_DEPLOY)
+- Split into stages (BUILD, DEPLOY_DEV and DEPLOY_PROD )
-- Using Build and Deploy templates
+- Using 2 YAML templates.
+One for Build and the other for Deploy

 <!--
 Improvements needed in the picture.
 Indicate that we are using templates and each of the stages is impelemented by a template -->
 ![docs/ppt-images/](docs/ppt-images/cicd.png)